-- The student was within 20 credits (6.0 units) of completing all requirements for his/her degree. - The student was in good academic standing with the institution at the time of death.
-Good standing is defined as not being academically deficient for their classification (academic probation, continued probation, suspension or expulsion). - The student was enrolled at the time of death or their continuous enrollment was interrupted by their injury, illness, deployment, etc. - If the individual does not meet the above requirements, the decision to move forward with the nomination process is at the discretion of the provost.
+- The student has completed a minimum of 75% of all degree requirements, including but not limited to all coursework, labs, and internships as defined in the student's academic plan. - The student was in good academic standing with the institution at the time of death.
+Good standing is defined as meeting academic GPA standards of 2.0 or higher.
+The student should not be under suspension or expulsion. - The student was enrolled at the time of death or their continuous enrollment was interrupted by their injury, illness, deployment, or other circumstances that contributed to their death.

+If the individual does not meet the above requirements, the decision to move forward with the nomination process is at the discretion of the provost.